robingiraud/ecv-m2-examg/README.md

 * add pagination
 * add to my collection
 * remove to my collection
-* add tag to picture in my collection
-* search into my collection by tag name
+* search into my collection by author name
 * add some test of reducers and components